 It’s placed right under the heel to keep the foot in alignment and provide cushioning right underneath the bones of the heel, where impact occurs.

-This system has been created specifically for athletic shoes.
+Birkenstock has a reputation for their crunchy-chic sandal aesthetic, but this system has been created specifically for athletic shoes.

 - Two-part support system